 Clean windows on an average temperature day.
 Too hot of a day will cause windows to streak.
-Be sure to have the Shade Store roman shades out of the way, keeping clear of any cleaning solution.

 Dry windows outside in one direction and inside in the other direction.
 If you see a streak, you will know if it is inside or out.